S1B34/NIBBLE/README.md

 ## Credits 🙌

 - Developed with ❤️ and humor by **S1B34**.
-- Inspired by a love for automation, good ASCII art, and nibbling through the web.

 ---

 ## License 📜

 **Nibble** is open-source and free to use.
 Just don’t use it for anything illegal, okay?
-S1B34 doesn’t want to see this on the news. 😉

 ---